-Leo Blanken, Assistant Professor
+Leo Blanken, Associate Professor

 Leo Blanken joined Defense Analysis in the summer of 2008.
 He received a BA from the University of San Francisco, an MA from Columbia University, and a PhD in political science from the University of California at Davis.
 His dissertation on patterns of imperial expansion received the best dissertation award from the Western Political Science Association, and has been published by the University of Chicago Press as Rational Empires: Institutional Incentives and Imperial Expansion.
 His current research focuses on the challenges of military intelligence and metrics in counterinsurgency operations and theoretical issues surrounding conventional force structure planning.